apostrophecms-legacy/apostrophe-schemas/README.md

 `aposSchemas.scrollToError($el)`

 To ensure that the first error in the form is visible.

-Errors are indicated by the presence of the `apos-error` class on the fieldset for a particular element, which you may apply yourself if doing custom validation independent of `convertFields`.
+If you are performing your own custom validation, you can call:

+`aposSchemas.addError($el, 'body')`

+To indicate that the field named `body` has an error, in the same style that is applied to errors detected via the schema.

 #### Preventing Autocomplete